G J Ogden

 It’s not a very optimistic vision of the future, but as in all of my books, there are strong themes of hope and redemption, camaraderie and of the value of remaining principled even in the face of extreme adversity and intolerance.

-For me, there’s nothing more cathartic that someone overcoming seemingly unconquerable odds to win the day!
+For me, there’s nothing more cathartic than someone overcoming seemingly unconquerable odds to win the day!

 Click here to check out Forsaken Commander, the winner of the Kindle Storyteller Award 2023!